Chinas Space Programme: Five Things To Know - UrduPoint

 And beyond the direct applications of these technologies, China considers success in space as a major driver of its image as a global power at home and abroad.

-"National prestige is perhaps one of the most important, if not the most important, motives driving Chinese space ambitions," said Robert Hines, an assistant professor at the Georgia Institute of Technology in the United States.
+"National prestige is perhaps one of the most important, if not the most important, motives driving Chinese space ambitions," said R. Lincoln Hines, an assistant professor at the Georgia Institute of Technology in the United States.

 "These symbols of increasing international status provide a powerful form of domestic propaganda."